 Fortunately, Map Viewer allows you to explore different styling options using smart mapping defaults.
 When you use Change Style, the nature of your data determines the styling suggestions you see by default.
 Once you have decided how you want to present your layer—for example, circles or colors to show population—you can make changes to its appearance that are immediately reflected on the map.
 Map Viewer gives you control over graphic elements such as color ramps, line weights, transparency, and symbols.
 Change Style is available for a variety of layer types.

-Change Style workflow
+Change style workflow

 The styling options provided for a layer are based on the type of data you are mapping.
 You will see different choices depending on whether your layer is composed of point, line, or polygon features.
 For example, you will see heat map styling options for a layer composed of points, but not for line or polygon layers.
 The options offered are also influenced by the type of data associated with your features.
 For example, a point feature might only have location information such as geographic coordinates but could also have categorical information such as tree species or numerical information such as air temperature.
 Not every styling option can be used for every type of data.
 By analyzing these and other characteristics of your data, Map Viewer presents the best styling choices.